anacaballero/ML-Finance/README.md

-# ML-Finance
+# ML-Finance: Python
-calculate technical indicators from historical stock data, and how to create features and targets out of the historical stock data.
-You'll understand how to prepare our features for linear models, xgboost models, and neural network models.
-We will then use linear models, decision trees, random forests, and neural networks to predict the future price of stocks in the US markets.
-You will also learn how to evaluate the performance of the various models we train in order to optimize them, so our predictions have enough accuracy to make a stock trading strategy profitable.
+* Calculate technical indicators from historical stock data, and how to create features and targets out of the historical stock data.
+* Prepare features for linear models, xgboost models, and neural network models.
+* Use linear models, decision trees, random forests, and neural networks to predict the future price of stocks in the US markets.
+* Evaluate the performance of the various trained models in order to optimize them, so the predictions have enough accuracy to make a stock trading strategy profitable.